Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-Nevirapine is Food and Drug Administration (FDA) approved for treatment of HIV in children from infancy (aged ≥15 days) onward and remains a mainstay of therapy especially in resource-limited settings.
-It has been studied in HIV-infected children in combination with nucleoside reverse transcriptase inhibitors (NRTIs) or with NRTIs and a protease inhibitor (PI).3-11 In November 2012 the extended release tablet formulation was FDA-approved for use in children aged ≥6 years.
+Nevirapine is Food and Drug Administration (FDA)-approved for treatment of HIV in children from infancy (aged ≥15 days) onward and remains a mainstay of therapy especially in resource-limited settings.3-11 The extended-release tablet formulation has been FDA-approved for use in children aged ≥6 years.

 General Dosing Considerations

-Body surface area (BSA) has traditionally been used to guide nevirapine dosing for infants and young children.
-It is important to avoid under-dosing of nevirapine because a single point mutation in the HIV genome may confer non-nucleoside reverse transcriptase inhibitor resistance to both nevirapine and efavirenz.
-Younger children (≤8 years of age) have higher apparent oral clearance than older children and require a higher dosage to achieve equivalent drug exposure compared with children aged >8 years.8,9 Because of this, it is recommended that dosing for children younger than age 8 years be 200 mg/m2 of BSA per dose when given twice daily (immediate release tablet maximum dose 200 mg twice daily) or 400 mg/m2 of body surface area per dose when administered once daily as the extended release preparation (maximum dose of the extended release preparation 400 mg/dose once daily).
-For children aged 8 years and older, the recommended dose is 120 mg/m2 of BSA per dose (maximum dose 200 mg) administered twice daily to a maximum of 400 mg once daily when the extended release preparation is used in children aged ≥6 years.
+Body surface area (BSA) has traditionally been used to guide nevirapine dosing in infants and young children.
+It is important to avoid under-dosing of nevirapine because a single point mutation (K103N) in the HIV genome may confer non-nucleoside reverse transcriptase inhibitor resistance to both nevirapine and efavirenz.
+Younger children (≤8 years of age) have higher apparent oral clearance than older children and require a higher dosage to achieve equivalent drug exposure compared with children aged >8 years.8,9 Because of this, it is recommended that dosing for children aged <8 years be 200 mg/m2 of BSA per dose when given twice daily (immediate-release tablet maximum dose 200 mg twice daily) or 400 mg/m2 of BSA per dose when administered once daily as the extended-release preparation (maximum dose of the extended-release preparation 400 mg/dose once daily).
+For children aged ≥8 years, the recommended dose is 120 mg/m2 of BSA per dose (maximum dose 200 mg) administered twice daily to a maximum of 400 mg once daily when the extended-release preparation is used in children aged ≥6 years.
 When adjusting the dose in a growing child, the milligram dose need not be decreased (from 200 mg/m2 to 120 mg/m2) as the child reaches 8 years; rather, the milligram dose is left static as long as there are no untoward effects, and the dose is allowed to achieve the appropriate mg/m2 dosage as the child grows.
-Some practitioners dose nevirapine at 150 mg/m2 of BSA every 12 hours or 300 mg/m2 per dose once daily if using the extended release preparation (maximum of 200 mg per dose twice daily of the immediate release tablets or 400 mg per dose once daily of the extended release tablets) regardless of age, as recommended in the FDA-approved product label.
+Some practitioners dose nevirapine at 150 mg/m2 of BSA every 12 hours or 300 mg/m2 per dose once daily if using the extended-release preparation (maximum of 200 mg per dose twice daily of the immediate-release tablets or 400 mg per dose once daily of the extended-release tablets) regardless of age, as recommended in the FDA-approved product label.

 Dosing Considerations: Lead-In Requirement